Pamela Smart: Imprisonment

-On June 11, 2024, as part of an effort to get a sentence reduction, a videotaped statement was released where for the first time ever, Smart accepted responsibility for her husband's death by asserting that she should have "seen the signs", with regard to her allegation that Flynn's actions were of his own volition.
+On June 11, 2024, as part of an effort to get a sentence reduction, a videotaped statement was released where for the first time ever, Smart admitted responsibility for her husband's death by asserting she should have "seen the signs", with regard to her allegation Flynn's actions were of his own volition.
 She claimed it was done as part of some inner work she was doing on herself.

+In May 2025, Smart's first request for a commutation hearing following her 2024 admission of responsibility, was denied by then-governor Kelly Ayotte.

 Conspirators

 In 1992, Bill Flynn was sentenced to life in prison for second degree murder; not eligible for parole for 40 years with 12 years of the minimum sentence deferred if he maintains good behavior.
 Flynn was incarcerated at the Maine State Prison in Warren, where he earned his GED, has been active in charity work and worked as an electrician at the prison.
-In 2007, Flynn sought a sentence reduction after serving 16 years, stating that he had vowed not to do so until he had spent as many years behind bars as he had spent free.
+In 2007, Flynn sought a sentence reduction after serving 16 years, stating he had vowed not to do so until he had spent as many years behind bars as he had spent free.
 He also apologized to Gregg Smart's family for murdering him.
 The Smart family opposed the request.
 On February 12, 2008, the request was denied, although Flynn's earliest parole eligibility date was reduced by three years to 25 years, making him eligible for parole in 2015.
-In July 2014, Flynn was moved to a minimum security facility in Warren, Maine; the transfer allowed him to participate in a work release program.
+In July 2014, Flynn was moved to a minimum security facility in Warren, Maine; the transfer allowed him to participate in a work-release program.

 Flynn was granted parole by the state parole board on March 12, 2015, and was released from prison with lifetime parole on June 4, 2015, a few days past the 25th anniversary of Gregg Smart's death.